Home > Technology > Settlement Plates

 Installation & Maintenance

-Settlement plates are installed at specified locations and the initial elevations of the plate and prism are noted carefully.
+Settlement plates are installed at specified locations.
+Initial elevations of the plates and risers are noted.

 Fill is hand-compacted around the riser to the specified level of the first lift.
 Paint, flags, cones, or fences are used to make the riser visible to equipment operators.

-When fill approaches the top of the riser, an extension is added.
-The prism is moved to the top of the extension and new offset is noted.
+A riser extension is added when fill approaches the top of the existing riser.
+The prism or GNSS sensor is moved to the top of the extension and new offset is noted.
 Fill is again hand-compacted around the riser to the specified level of the next lift.
-These steps are repeated until all the fill has been placed.

 Monitoring Settlement Plates